The baseboard is one of the most important components

 to provide a good track base.

-A 3D view of a baseboard with seperate cross braced
+A 3D view of a baseboard with separate cross braced

 trestles, move cursor over image to view the complete assembly with